PittsburghUrbanMedia.com

 • SUPPORT PUM DONATE

-Martin Luther King Day for the year 2023 is celebrated/ observed on Monday, January 16th.
+Martin Luther King Day for the year 2026 is observed on Monday, January 19th.

 History MLK Day